Turkish rice (şehriyeli pilav) – definitely one of the most famous dishes in Turkey!

 The rice is never on the same plate; pilav is a dish in itself and is served separately.

-Tasty Rice
+Tasty Fluffy Rice

 Thankfully, Turkish rice is very tasty.